 In cooperation with the Einstein Foundation Berlin, the Berlin Mathematical School (BMS) of the Cluster of Excellence MATH+ awards up to three annual prizes for outstanding dissertations.

-All BMS graduates who completed their doctorate with a grade of “summa cum laude” are eligible to be nominated.
+All BMS graduates who completed their doctorate in the required time frame are eligible to be nominated.
 Their defense must have taken place in the previous academic year.

 Up to three winners are selected annually by the MATH+ Board, based on recommendations of the BMS Committee.